shauryaraj5/UIDAI-Hackathon/README.md

     "formatted_address": "1085 Pattabhi Ram Shastry Lane, Mothi nagar, Kalasipalyam, Bengaluru North, Bengaluru, Karnataka, Near New Bomboo Bazaar"
 }
 ```
+Future Implementations:
+Increasing the accuracy and optimising the API!
+For every rule about addresses there are exceptions and edge cases to consider.
+More test cases are always needed.

+Planned features:

+Spell checker- For example ignore/rectify spellings of named Streets, Landmarks, VTC, District, State.
+Address Cross Checker- Take the help of google map api to validate the addresses.

 ## Show your support